Endicott station: MBTA era

+When Dedham Corporate Center station was being constructed in the late 1980s, the MBTA considered either closing Endicott station or adding a pedestrian underpass, but neither action was taken.

 In 2019, the MBTA listed Endicott as a "Tier I" accessibility priority.
 In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
 These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
-Endicott is planned to be part of the second set of non-accessible stations to be modified with the temporary platforms.
+Endicott was planned to be part of the second set of non-accessible stations to be modified with the temporary platforms.
 Funding for design and construction came from Fair Share Amendment revenues.
 Design work began in the first half of 2024.
+As of May 2026, the accessible platforms at Endicott are expected to be complete by the end of 2026.

 The rail line crossed East Street on a bridge likely from the beginning of operations; the bridge decks were replaced in 1904.
 The 1904-built bridge has 12 ft 3 in vertical clearance for road traffic, which has caused multiple crashes from over-height trucks – eleven between July 2019 and September 2023.
 A $23.1 million project will increase clearance to 14 feet and add shoulders and sidewalks to the road.
 In April 2024, the MBTA awarded a $16.5 million contraction contract.
-Construction began around July 2024 and is expected to be completed in August 2026.
+Construction began around July 2024 and was substantially completed in July 2026.